 Scope of this Policy

-Residents should also be aware of the following University of Saskatchewan policies on health, safety and environment: Animal Control, BioSafety, Compliance Enforcement Pertaining to Hazardous Agents, Contractor Hot Work, Discrimination and Harassment Prevention, Employee Assistance Program, Fieldwork and Associated Travel Safety, Furniture, Long Term Storage of Nuclear Substances, Radiation Safety, Smoking, Violence, Working Alone, Workplace Safety and Environmental Protection (WSEP), which can be found on policies.usask.ca.
+Residents should be aware of the various USASK policies on health, safety and environment: Animal Control, Biosafety, Compliance Enforcement Pertaining to Hazardous Agents, Contractor Hot Work, Discrimination and Harassment Prevention, Employee Assistance Program, Fieldwork and Associated Travel Safety, Furniture, Long Term Storage of Nuclear Substances, Radiation Safety, Smoking, Violence, Working Alone, Workplace Safety and Environmental Protection (WSEP), which can be found on policies.usask.ca.

 Residents must report all situations where personal safety is threatened.

 If a Resident identifies a personal safety or security breach, they must report it to their immediate supervisor and Program Director to ensure resolution of the situation.

 If a Resident feels that they are in a situation where their safety is threatened, the Resident should seek immediate assistance and remove themselves from the situation in a professional manner.
 The Resident should notify their immediate supervisor and Program Director.
 Should the Program Director be unavailable or additional consultation is required, the Postgraduate Medical Education Office is available for consultation.

 The Saskatchewan Worker’s Compensation Board (WCB) requires all Saskatchewan employers to report injuries to the WCB within five days of being aware of an injury as per The Worker’s Compensation Act 2013.
 As such, when a Resident is involved in an incident that results in injury while at work or is involved in any event that could have injured someone, but did not (dangerous occurrence, near miss, near accident), it needs to be reported.